ankit-khare-2015/user-activity-real-time-ingestion/README.md

 ##  Challenges Faced
 - Grafana YAML file was initially misconfigured as a directory mount — fixed by renaming and avoiding conflict
 - Getting full automation (topic creation, provisioning, dashboards) to work required careful service order
-- Getting kafka to start took some work due to misconfiguration
+- Getting Kafka to start took some work due to misconfiguration
-- Auto Provision of reports also needed a steep learning curve and took time and works partially with a little change at the end
+- Auto Provision of reports also needed a steep learning curve and took time and worked partially with a little change at the end

 ---

-##  What's Could be done more
+##  What could be done more

 - Add Prometheus for advanced alerting
 - Persist dashboards and metrics using Grafana volumes